Are There Secular Drug And Alcohol Rehab Options?

 - Societies should if at all possible, advance from a less ethical, less empathetic, and unjust form to a more ethical, more empathetic, and more just form.

-Secularism and Addiction Treatment
+Secularism And Addiction Treatment

-There may be different attitudes surrounding addiction for Secular individuals.
-Individuals who are more religious may see Secular substance abuse as a result of not having God in one’s life; however, this is a matter of perspective.
-Secular treatment therapies would involve traditional, evidence-based treatments.
+There may be different attitudes surrounding addiction for secular individuals.
+Individuals who are more religious may see secular substance abuse as a result of not having God in one’s life; however, this is a matter of perspective.
+Secular treatment therapies would involve evidence-based treatments.
 This ensures the treatment options are trusted and include the best treatments for each patient.
 Typically, treatments are strictly science based.
 For example, a patient struggling with anxiety may receive medication and Cognitive Behavioral Therapies.
 Secular individuals struggling with substance abuse can still attend 12-Step programs offered in facilities.
 Lastly, patients can utilize the SMART recovery program, which focuses on personal management skills rather than faith.

 Secular-Influenced 12 Steps